shenwei356/seqkit/README.md

 ### Parallelization of CPU intensive jobs

-Most of the manipulations of FASTA/Q files are I/O intensive, to improve the performance, asynchronous parsing strategy is used.

 The validation of sequences bases and complement process of sequences are parallelized for large sequences.

+Parsing of line-based files, including BED/GFF file and ID list file are also parallelized.

-For CPU intensive jobs like `grep` with regular expressions and `locate` with sequence motifs.
-The processes are parallelized with "Map-Reduce" model by multiple goroutines in golang which are similar to but much lighter weight than threads.
+The Parallelization is implemented by multiple goroutines in golang which are similar to but much lighter weight than threads.
 The concurrency number is configurable with global flag `-j` or `--threads` (default value: 1 for single-CPU PC, 2 for others).